rosmed/rosmed.github.io/ismr2024/docker-ros.md

 (Optional) Running the Docker image on a remote computer
 --------------------------------------------------------

-If you happen to have access an SSH access to a remote high-performance computer with a Docker environment, you may run the ROS Docker image on the remote conputer and display the desktop on the browser on your local machine.
+If you happen to have SSH access to a remote high-performance computer with a Docker environment, you may run the ROS Docker image on the remote conputer and display the desktop on the browser on your local machine.
 Supposing the hostname of the remote computer is `remote.computer` and your username is `yourusername`, log in to the remote computer and run the Docker command as follows:

 ~~~~
 $ ssh -l `yourusername` -L 6080:localhost:6080 remote.computer